-Staff has worked cooperatively with the state police to develop and implement a research data request processing procedure and unified user agreement.
+Agreement to gain access to CHRI data which is distributed through the Authority.
 The process incorporates verification of bona fide research and appropriate protection of confidential data.
 The unified user agreement facilitates accountability for the research use of criminal history data records.

-During the last quarter, user agreements have been executed with researchers from University of Chicago, and the Vera Institute.
+During the last quarter, user agreements were executed with researchers from University of Chicago, University of Illinois at Chicago, Loyola University and the U.S. Department of Housing and Urban Development.
 Several others are pending approval.
+Since the inception of the CHRI Ad Hoc Connection Partnership, a total of twenty-two outside research projects have received CHRI data from the Authority.